shipshapecode/website-nuxt/blog/posts/2020-07-09-miragejs-graphql-tools.md

 });
 ```

-Now, to walk through what we're doing here with `modelsReducedFields()` is to take each node and reduce the fields down to other models and if it's a belongs-to or has-many kind of association.
-You might have notices the call to `_getRootType()`, which is just a recursive function to go through nested objects in the AST and get the deepest node's name.
+Now, what we're doing here with `modelsReducedFields()` is taking each node and reducing the fields down to other models and determining if they are a belongs-to or has-many kind of association.
+You might have noticed the call to `_getRootType()`, which is just a recursive function to go through nested objects in the AST and get the deepest node's name.
 I'm showing it independently in the following:

 ```js
 const _getRootType = field => (field.type ? _getRootType(field.type) : field);